NevaeH-9/SolarTO/README.md

 ## Statement on LLM Usage

-Including code for unit testing, data cleaning, and data visualization, were created with the assistance of ChatGPT 4o.
-The details of these interactions are recorded in `other/llm/usage.txt`.
+ChatGPT 4o was used to generate part of R code for analyzing and graphing.
+The entire chat history is available in other/llm/usage.txt